Legal Status & Verifiable IDs

 2026 — Our First-Year Position

-Instead: verifiable commitments, transparent financial structure, live Stripe integration, and OCHA cluster partnerships — a genuinely transparent start.
+Instead: verifiable commitments, transparent financial structure, live Stripe integration, and partner-organization distribution — a genuinely transparent start.
 All information below is currently valid and updated monthly.

 Step-by-Step: Your Donation's Journey